ABDULLAH GÜL UNIVERSITY

 - The AGU Centre for the Enhancement of Learning and Teaching (CELT)

-The Youth Factory showcases the AGU Brand on the international arena with 12 projects funded by European Union, United Nations and Erasmus grants.
+The Youth Factory showcases the AGU Brand on the international arena with 12 projects funded by the European Union, United Nations and Erasmus grants.
 Countless students from both AGU and different regions of the country are trained with a focus on global problem areas.
 Over 300 students were sent abroad thanks to student exchange programmes and gained new experiences.

 The AGU Academy, the University’s Lifelong Learning Center, organizes certified training programs in Entrepreneurship, Innovation, Brand Management, Cyber Security and English Language Education for engineers, managers and other occupational groups based in Kayseri.